ska-telescope/ska-sdp-global-sky-model/docs/src/index.rst

 The GSM service uses `Fast API <https://fastapi.tiangolo.com>`_ as the main API framework and `starlette <https://www.starlette.io>`_ to set up configurations.
 It also makes use of a data store implemented with `PostgreSQL <https://www.postgresql.org>`_.
-Healpix is used for sky-coordinate calculations.
+`HEALPix <https://healpix.sourceforge.io>`_ is used for sky-coordinate calculations.

 If you just want to use the GSM service, check the `User Guide <userguide/overview.html>`_.
 To understand the internals, check out the `Developer Guide <developerguide/Development.html>`_.